Carl Gustav Jung

 What sounds like a casual observation is actually a structural truth: architecture isn’t about personalities, but about competing stances your organisation cannot afford to miss.

 The previous post mapped four architect archetypes onto Quinn's Competing Values Framework.
 CVF is one of those frameworks that names Jung as an intellectual foundation.
-The previous post also noted, repeatedly, that Quinn is not about personality types — it was built to describe what organisations need to be effective, not what individuals are like.
+The previous post also noted that Quinn is not about personality types.
+It was built to describe what organisations need to be effective, not what individuals are like.

-That distinction invites an obvious follow-up question.
-The obvious question is whether the four positions map onto personality types.
-Jung is the natural reach — Quinn draws on him, the vocabulary is familiar, and the structure feels compatible.
+That distinction invites an obvious follow-up question: do the four positions map onto personality types?
+Jung is the natural reach.
+Quinn draws on him, the vocabulary is familiar and the structure feels compatible.
 The answer is yes.

 | CVF Quadrant | Orientation | Archetype | Jung's Axes |